 How Regular Exercise Can Improve your Efficiency at Work

-We all understand the benefits of regular exercise in terms of weight loss, muscle strength and body image.
+We all understand the benefits of regular exercise in terms of weight loss, muscle strength, and positive body image.
 But, people often overlook the many other health benefits of exercise.
+Sometimes, these are non physical benefits of exercise, which seems unbelievable.

 A routine for exercising consistently can improve your overall sense of well-being and work performance.
-Being efficient and productive at work can lead to improved time management and quality of work.
-Ultimately, this connection between exercise and focus may lead to improved performance reviews and, who knows, maybe a raise or a promotion.
+Being efficient and productive at work often leads to improved time management and quality of work.
+Ultimately, this connection between exercise and focus may lead to improved performance reviews.
+Who knows, maybe it even leads some a raise or a promotion.
+Exercise isn’t only for those that need to work “regular” jobs, though.
+Exercise for Alzheimer’s patients, for students and even for athletes, does a great deal of good for the whole body.

 The Benefits of Physical Activity Include Regulating Stress and Anxiety